-No-code solutions are built for citizen developers who may not know, nor do they need to know, any actual programming languages to use the product.
 Everything the no-code vendor thinks the user needs to build an app is already built into the tool.
-No-code solutions are similar to popular blogging platforms and e-commerce website design companies that have pre-built pages you can use to launch your blog or business in minutes.
+No-code solutions are similar to popular blogging platforms and e-commerce website design companies that have prebuilt pages you can use to launch your blog or business in minutes.

 Low-Code vs. No-Code: When to Use What

-Low-code offers greater flexibility and control, which means you can build more varied, powerful, and responsive apps.
-Yet, it still has the simplicity to get those apps up and running much faster than if you were to hand-code them.
+So, unless you’re developing only the simplest applications, and require little in the way of customization, low-code is likely the better option.
+Low-code enables you to build user-friendly, responsive apps.
+Although not as simple as no-code, there is still enough simplicity inherent in low-code tools to get those apps up and running much faster than if you were to hand-code them.
 And, since low-code still requires some knowledge of coding, you know the people creating your applications will do so properly, and your new applications won’t saddle you with security risks or compliance issues.

 Are Low-Code and No-Code the Future of Application Development?

 The short answer to this question is yes.
 Low-code and no-code tools are increasingly playing a crucial role in speeding up the delivery of applications.
 Gartner predicts that by 2023, over 50% of medium to large enterprises will have adopted a low-code or no-code as one of their strategic application platforms and that low-code will be responsible for more than 65% of application development activity by 2024.